jspenger/paciofspython/README.md

 PacioFS is a tamper-proof file system under development at the Zuse Institute Berlin (https://www.zib.de/projects/pacio) (PacioFS java / C++, https://github.com/paciofs/paciofs).

-We aim to design a distributed file system for the digital archival of financial documents, compliant to German regulations.
+We aim to design a distributed file system for the digital archival of financial documents compliant to German regulations.

 ## Current Status and Roadmap:
+This repository is a prototype under development and should not be used in deployment.
 - [x] tamper-proof: any participant can detect unauthorized changes to the file system
 - [x] multi-user: multiple users can concurrently use the system
 - [x] multi-volume: supports multiple volumes
 - [x] permissioned access / group membership: dynamic groups (join, leave) and permissioned (voteaccept, votekick)
 - [ ] complete version history: the entire file-history is accessible
-- [ ] test, test, test ... clean, clean, clean ...
 - [ ] fault-tolerant: data is protected against loss
-- [ ] distributed, scalable, low latency
+- [ ] distributed, scalable, low latency, high throughput, etc.
+- [ ] test and clean

 ## Docker Installation
-The recommended way to install PacioFS is via Docker.
+The recommended way to install PacioFS Python is via Docker.
 To build the docker image, see [deployment/docker/README.md](deployment/docker/README.md).

-Alternatively, use a pre-built image from docker hub at jonasspenger/paciofspython.
+Alternatively, use the pre-built image from docker hub at jonasspenger/paciofspython.

 ## Example
-Run the image locally, using privileged to enable mounting FUSE locally.
+Run the image locally, using privileged (at your own risk) to enable mounting FUSE locally.
+This allows the container to have root capabilities on the host machine.
 ```
 docker run \
   --rm \